Be a molecular biology student for the day: DNA manipulation

 |1.15pm-1.45pm||Lab activity: UV-visualisation of the DNA gel, and analysis of the results|

 |1.45pm-2.30pm||Interactive mini-lecture on a topical biological subject|

 |3.00pm-3.15pm||Closing remarks and departure|

-Please check back soon to be able to register your interest in our upcoming event.
+You can register your interest in our upcoming event:

 Event registration is from 10am in the Alfred Denny Conference Room, Alfred Denny Building, Western Bank, Sheffield S10 2TN.
 Please see map below.